utah-data-mining-spring23/utah-data-mining-spring23.github.io/index.md

 ## Materials

 The book for this course will mostly be a nearly-complete book on the [Mathematical Foundation for Data Analysis](https://mathfordata.github.io/) **(M4D)**, version v0.6.
-However, the lectures will follow more closely [Jeff Phillips'](https://www.cs.utah.edu/~jeffp/) related [Data Mining course notes](https://www.cs.utah.edu/~jeffp/DMBook/DM-AGP.html), and in several cases, these have not made it into the above book (yet?).
+However, the lectures will follow more closely [Prof. Jeff M. Phillips'](https://www.cs.utah.edu/~jeffp/) related [Data Mining course notes](https://www.cs.utah.edu/~jeffp/DMBook/DM-AGP.html), and in several cases, these have not made it into the above book (yet?).

 We will also often link to two other online resources that cover similar material, either with a more applied or theoretical focus: